Happy New Year!

 When Holden tells his little sister that he plans to move out West, Phoebe wants to go with him.
 He refuses to take her and she becomes upset, so he tells her that he won't move.
 The book ends with Holden taking Phoebe to the Central Park Zoo.

 He watches with melancholy joy while she rides the carousel.
-He alludes to possible future events, including "getting sick" and living in a mental hospital, and attending another school in September.
+He alludes to possible future events, including "getting sick" and being committed to a mental hospital, and attending another school in September.

 That's just a bare outline of The Catcher In The Rye.
 You must read it for yourself.
 It truly is one of the greatest novels of the 20th century.
 It's also one of the most controversial.